byte13/nodejs-rpi/README.md

 # nodejs-rpi
 NodeJS on Raspbian

-This Docker file creates adds NodeJS on resin/rpi-raspbian:latest as well as a few utilities.
+This Docker file adds NodeJS on resin/rpi-raspbian:latest as well as a few utilities.

 According to https://forums.docker.com/t/automated-build-raspberry-pi-based-image-on-docker-hub/4155/7